awonak/UncertaintyGo/README.md

 ## Build the example

-Use the `tinygo flash` command while connected to the usb port to compile the script and copy it to your Uncertainty.
+From the root directory of the project, use the `tinygo flash` command while Uncertainty USB is connected to compile the script and copy it to your Uncertainty.

 ```shell
 tinygo flash --target xiao-rp2040 ./voltage_gates